fluteds/tttools/readme.md

 # **Addons**

-Addons for turntable, includes things such as custom mentions and individual additions that doesn't completely change the appearance
+Addons for turntable, includes js and css snippets such as custom mentions and individual additions that doesn't completely change the appearance of turntable.fm

 ## Custom Mentions